Learning About High Cholesterol in Children

 What is high cholesterol?

-High cholesterol can be caused by eating food with too much saturated fat in it or by being overweight.
+High cholesterol can be caused by eating food with too much saturated fat in it or by being at a higher weight.
 It can also run in families.

 High cholesterol has no symptoms.
 You may find out that your child has high cholesterol when your child's doctor does a routine cholesterol test.